memmaker/ngman/README.md

 3. Generate DH parameters for HTTPS
 4. Setup a container network with DNS support
 5. Start an pre-configured nginx container that includes [lego](https://github.com/go-acme/lego)
+6. Setup a cronjob for automatic SSL certificate renewal

 ## Concepts of ngman